-In certain situations, in which a horse will receive a score of zero (0) regardless of its execution of the pattern.
+In certain situations, a horse will receive a score of zero (0) regardless of its execution of the pattern.
 These situations shall be reported by a judge to a scribe as "penalty score zero."
 It is extremely important to avoid confusion in the scribe's recording.
-It is prohibited to use more than the index/first finger between the reins, the changing of hands on the reins or use of two hands on the reins; however, specific situations are outlined in which the rider's free hand may be used to untangle excess rein.
+It is prohibited to use more than the index/first finger between the reins, the changing of hands on the reins or use of two hands on the reins; however, specific situations are outlined in which the rider's free hand may be used to untangle the tails of the excess rein, without touching or grabbing the rein coming directly out of the front of the rein hand going to the bit.
 It is also permitted for the rider to use his/her free hand to hold a romal in the normal fashion; the definition of which is contained hereunder.
 Exceptions occur in the Snaffle Bit & Hackamore, Freestyle, Youth 10 & Under, Green Rider and Para Reining classes.